okuvshynov/rlscout/README.md

 ## LIFO order notes

+### optimizing to_flip
+This is one of the most expensive operations, ~45% total CPU based on profiling.
+We can avoid expensive some fill operations, especially at the later stages, by masking the location.

 ### TT zero window

 Local TT will be overwritten so many times that it will be ok to optimize it for zero-window use-case.